JLLeitschuh/nodeclipse-1/org.nodeclipse.ui/templates/README.md

 Issues:
 - When updating, I noticed that Eclipse once reported conflict when installing 'nodejs', but was OK for second try.
 - Cannot resolute to install required JSDT for Nodeclipse nodejs.
-Install JSDT version specific for your Eclipse version. (use Eclipse GUI)
+Install JSDT version specific for your Eclipse version using Eclipse GUI.

 ## Eclipse Workspace and Project